blha303/iviewdl/README.md

 iviewdl
 =======

-A Python program to download videos from ABC iView
+A Python program to download videos from ABC iView. **Requires ffmpeg installed**

 Usage
 -----